PalisadoesFoundation/talawa-api/INSTALLATION.md

 1. You only have to setup one database and provide it's URL in the `.env` file.
 This is the`primary database` and is used to store all your data.
 1. We automatically create a new database with the name `TALAWA_API_TEST_DATABASE`.
 This is exclusively used for storing all the test data generated during the testing process so that it does not bloat the main database with unnecessary data.

-### Setting up the MONGODB_URL in .env file

 A `Connection String` is the URL that applications use to access a MongoDB database.
 Talawa-API will need to know the correct connection string to use to perform correctly.

 1. The `Connection String` is the `.env` variable named `MONGO_DB_URL` in the `.env` file.
-1. The `Connection String` can differ depending on the approach you used to set up your database instance.
+2. The `Connection String` can differ depending on the approach you used to set up your database instance.
 Please read the official [mongodb docs](https://www.mongodb.com/docs/manual/reference/connection-string/) on `connection string`.

-### Using the CLI to get the MONGODB_URL Connection String
+#### Using the CLI to get the MONGODB_URL Connection String

 Your MongoDB installation may include either the `mongo` or `mongosh` command line utility.
 An easy way of determining the `connection string` is to: